cuba-platform/translations/README.md

 ## Credits

-The German translation is provided by <a href="http://www.road-to-cuba-and-beyond.com/" target="_blank">Mario David</a>.
+The German translation is provided by <a href="http://www.road-to-cuba-and-beyond.com/" target="_blank">Mario David</a> and Matthias Hamann.

 The Spanish translation is provided by Mario Alberto Medina Rojas.